ivanpaulovich/clean-architecture-manga/README.md

 * [.NET Core SDK 2.2](https://www.microsoft.com/net/download/dotnet-core/2.2)

-We made avaiable scripts to create and seed the database quickly via Docker.
+We made available scripts to create and seed the database quickly via Docker.

 Finally to run it locally use: